HomeHealth articlesdepressionWhat Is Obstructive Sleep Apnea?

 • In severe cases, leg edema.

 Daytime drowsiness increases the risk of road traffic accidents.
 As mentioned above, it also increases the risk of stroke, heart attack, and lung problems (pulmonary hypertension).
-In case if one's partner complains about them snoring or getting up in the middle of the night gasping or choking or feel tired and drowsy during the day, it is best to consult a doctor.
+In case one's partner complains about them snoring or getting up in the middle of the night gasping or choking or feeling tired and drowsy during the day, it is best to consult a doctor.

 What Causes Obstructive Sleep Apnea?